 During dissection, students can easily come across black lymph nodes in the hilum of lung (Fig. 5-29).
-Aspirated dust particles in pulmonary alveoli enter the lymphatics and eventually gather at local lymph nodes, which turn black in color.
-Lymph from the “bronchi” (lung) and the “mediastinum” (Fig. 5-40) meet and ascend through the “bronchomediastinal” lymphatic trunk in each side (Fig. 6-47).
+Aspirated dust particles in pulmonary alveoli enter the lymphatics and eventually gather at local lymph nodes (pulmonary, bronchopulmonary, and tracheobronchial nodes), which turn black in color.
+Lymph from the “bronchi” (lung) and the “mediastinum” (Fig. 5-40) meet and ascend through the “bronchomediastinal” lymphatic trunk in each side (Fig. 6-49).

 < Mediastinum >

 The volume of the lungs is considerable in the thorax, so the concept of mediastinum (thoracic cavity excluding the bilateral lungs) is rather easy to grasp.
-This is analogous to talking about Russia excluding Siberia or talking about a hamburger excluding the buns.
+This is analogous to talking about a hamburger excluding the buns.

 Fig. 5-39.
 Subdivision of mediastinum.

 The inferior border of the mediastinum (diaphragm) is drawn horizontally in the figure above.
-In reality, the diaphragm is convex and declining (Fig. 5-48).
+In reality, the diaphragm is convex and inclining (Fig. 5-48).

 The middle mediastinum is occupied by the heart.
 Additionally, the middle mediastinum includes big blood vessels such as the ascending aorta, pulmonary trunk, superior vena cava (Fig. 5-13), and the roots of lungs (Figs. 5-28,35).